 This guide explains open licensing and provides a step-by-step approach to the open licensing requirement for each stage of your project.

-It is aimed at The National Lottery Heritage Fund applicants and grantees but contains information useful to anyone who supports open access to cultural heritage.
+It is aimed at The National Lottery Heritage Fund applicants and grantees but contains useful information for anyone who supports open access to cultural heritage.